 First, you need to find the activation status of your Windows 10 PC.

-1. Go to Start and open Settings, navigate to System.
+1. Go to Start and open Settings, and navigate to System.

-Now you may see Windows is activated or Windows is activated with a digital license or organization.
+You may see that Windows is activated with a digital license or organization.

 |Activation Status||License Type|